carlynicholson/agile/readme.md

 > about the items in bold, while there is value in the items on the right, we value the items on the left more.

-> TLDR of above, TRY SOMETHING react to feedback
+> TL;DR: TRY SOMETHING react to feedback

-The Basic Implementation of Agile workflow is rapid development based on quick iterations known as sprints.
-Traditionally in the development environments sprints can last anywhere from 1-4 weeks.
-Development teams can build trust in their clientele/customer base by delivering early and often.

-This also provides the additional benefit of allowing for steering.
+## Scrum Methodology

+Scrum is currently one of the most popular implementations of the Agile Manifesto.
+Much of Scrum's popularity is due to its simplicity.

+There are three roles in Scrum:
+1. **Product Owner**: The person with a vision of the final product who can communicate the big picture needs and wants of the product.
+2. **Scrum Master**: The person tasked with faciliating the work organizing and prioritizing work, facilitating work and addressing any issues blocker the team, and communicating between the product owner and the team.
+3. **Team Members**: The development team who build the product (3-9 people; includes programmers, engineers, designers, architects, etc)

+The Scrum Methodology is focused on quick iterations known as sprints which tackle work from a Backlog maintained by the Product Owner and the Scrum Master.
+The items in the Backlog are anything that take the teams time and can gererally be categorized as adding a featuer or fixing something (whether that be bug squashing or refactoring).
+Sprints are generally a week or two long.
+Before a Sprint there is a timeboxed Sprint Planning meeting where the top items in the backlog are assigned as sprint tasks.
+The Team Members and Scrum Master then go about the work of breaking down tasks and assigning responsibilities for the sprint.

+Each day of the sprint, the team and scrum master meets for a short meeting (frequently held standing to encourage brevity) to discuss progress made, plans, and potential obsticles.

+At the end of the sprint, the team and scrum master meets and should have some feature(s) be ready for deployment (meaning written, tested, and approved) and to be shown to the product owner.
+The team, scrum master, and product owner meet to discuss the product of the last sprint and finally there is a meeting to plan the next sprint and the cycle continues.
+Hacing these short work cycles allows tight feedback loops, constant delivery of ever improving product, the ability to respond quickly to chaning product demands, and very importantly, the ability to work focusing on a specific goal without the n.
 Changing the direction of the project on a per iteration basis if need be.

 ### What does that mean for you?

+For our second project, we are missing a couple of key aspects to fully implement scrum -- those elements being time and other people.
+That being said, we can still take cues from the work flow:

+- Try filling all of the roles yourself but being careful to be in just one mindset at at time.
+Take the role of the manager to build the backlog, then take the role of scrum master in prioritizing, and finally work on implementation as a team member.
-For your projects you can structure your own sprints in even smaller increments.
+- Structure your own sprints in even smaller increments.
 Maybe even 1 or 2 days.
 Perhaps shorter!
 Get something done in the sprint and iterate on it

+When planning these sprints, set concrete goals for yourself.
+I'm going to achieve X by 12:30 so that I can get started on Y after lunch.
+I will finish Y by close of business so that I can start on Z. You could scale even further than that.

-### Think, Pair, Share: Waterfall vs Agile (10 minutes)
+### Think, Pair, Share: Waterfall vs Agile/Scrum (10 minutes)

 Take a moment to read through each of the following questions, then discuss with a partner: